kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

   loss = tf.reduce_sum(y0)
 grads = t.gradient(loss, [x0, bn.trainable_variables])
 ```
-The saved mean and saved inverse variance (r1 and r2) are usually hidden from
+The saved mean and saved inverse variance (`r1` and `r2`) are usually hidden from
-users.
-However, we can peek the contents by explicitly using the ops defined in
+users in Tensorflow.
+However, we can still peek the contents by explicitly using the ops defined in
 `tf.raw_ops`.
 The following script shows the code.
 ```python
 y, batch_mean, batch_var, r1, r2, r3 = tf.raw_ops.FusedBatchNormV3(